rowanmanning/crossword/content/people/itsalex.md

   "awards": [
     {
       "type": "sub-120",
-      "text": "Completed in less than two minutes", "leaderboard": "2021-06-24"
+      "text": "Complete a puzzle in less than two minutes", "leaderboard": "2021-06-24"
     },
     {
       "type": "sub-60",
-      "text": "Completed in less than a minute", "leaderboard": "2021-06-24"
+      "text": "Complete a puzzle in less than a minute", "leaderboard": "2021-06-24"
     }
   ]